Time of Use

 The current TOU pricing is as follows:

-Please note that the rates quoted above are as of November 1, 2020 and relate only to the electricity cost on your bill.
+Please note that the rates quoted above are as of November 1, 2022 and relate only to the electricity cost on your bill.
 They do not include delivery, regulatory charges or the debt retirement charge.
-See the current TOU period and price on the Ontario Ministry of Energy website.
+See the current TOU period and price on the Ontario Energy Board website.

 Summer Time-of-Use rates are set from May 1 to October 31 in any given year.
 In the summer, electricity use peaks during the hottest part of the afternoon, when air conditioners are running on high.
 On-peak hours are mid-day.